kolobok-007/Canada_Fed_Election_Results_2015_D3.js/README.md

 Since the second graph encompases data that is shown on the first graph, I've eliminated the first graph.

 Moved the explanation text to the bottom of the bar graph.

+###Second feedback update:
+Changed the font size of the labels and paragraph text.

+###Third feedback update:
+Changed the position of the text paragraph so it doesn't start right at the edge of the screen.

 ##Feedback
 ###First feedback: